 Listed in this article are GED preparatory class sites and testing facilities in the Morristown area.
 New Jersey offers two options to people looking to earn their High School Equivalency degree, the GED and HiSET assessments.

 Both the HiSET and GED exams are available at certified test centers and in an online format.
 The TASC exam was discontinued.

 The high school equivalency (HSE) program is for adults who did not complete high school and gives them another chance to earn an equivalent degree.

-The GED® (General Education Development) has four separate subtests (modules) in literacy, social studies, math, and science.
+The GED® (General Education Development) has four separate subtests (modules) in

 You don’t need to complete the four GED modules in one take.
 You can take one subtest (or more if you want) at a time.